NoamRosenberg/old-work/README.md

 Building a statistical model to understand the effects of Dietary Behaviours on Income.

 #Facebook GAME
-Analyzing business metrics, looking for connections between user events, regressing collected user data to predict significant effects on revenue.
+Analyzing business metrics, looking for connections between user events, using collected user data to predict significant effects on user value.

 # Real-Estate
 Data cleansing, visual analysis and fuzzy matching algorithms.